In Tel Aviv many stay cool as rockets explode

-TEL AVIV, Nov 16 Pleasure-loving, wheeler-dealer Tel Aviv withstood Saddam Hussein's Scud missiles 20 years ago and Palestinian suicide bomb attacks a decade later.
+TEL AVIV Pleasure-loving, wheeler-dealer Tel Aviv withstood Saddam Hussein's Scud missiles 20 years ago and Palestinian suicide bomb attacks a decade later.

 The latest threat - Palestinian rockets from the Gaza Strip - is something new, but in a sense familiar.